jaeyeol816/Dynamic-NGPs/README.md

 ---

 ## 3. Usage
-For now, this software is available only on Linux or Windows WSL2. (not native Windows) **The document written below is deprecated.
-It will be updated**
+For now, this software is available only on Linux or WSL2. (not native Windows)

 ## 3-1.
 Building
 **1. Pre requirements**